RMednis/Stundas-Scraper-New/README.md

 Scrapes lesson data and times from the [OVT Edupage](https://ogrestehnikums.edupage.org) based timetables, creates a JSON REST API for use with other frontend apps.

+## About

+This project is based with the specific formatting of the OVT timetables in mind. `Scraper.py` should work with most timetable formats, but `Sorter.py` has hard coded values, that are only meant for OVT's formatting.

+Some additional points:

+- All lessons are split into 45 minute segments.
+This is done to make all lessons standard, this also counts on the fact that no lesson is shorter than 45 minutes.
+- The generated api does not take into account breaks.
+These have to be done in the frontend parts, since they change.

 ## Getting Started

 This project is based on Python 3.7, and uses the Selenium browser automation suite for scraping.